LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 //server/index.js
 const { Application, genesisBlockDevnet, configDevnet } = require('lisk-sdk'); // require application class, the default genesis block and the default config for the application

-configDevnet.app.label = 'Cashback-blockchain-application';
+configDevnet.app.label = 'cashback-blockchain-application';

-const app = new Application(genesisBlockDevnet, {...configDevnet, app: {label: 'Cashback blockchain application'}}); // create the application instance
+const app = new Application(genesisBlockDevnet, configDevnet); // create the application instance

 // the code block below starts the application and doesn't need to be changed app